 '''

 modify PathPassage

 / treat "take path" the same as "enter path" or "go through path" /

-dobjFor(Take) remapTo(TravelVia, self)
+dobjFor(Take) maybeRemapTo(

-.
+gAction.getEnteredVerbPhrase == 'take (dobj)', TravelVia, self)

+;

 '''

-The problem with this is that while TAKE PATH might mean FOLLOW PATH, GET PATH or PICK UP PATH do not, and yet all three forms of the command will match TakeAction.
+Note the problem this is intended to deal with: while TAKE PATH might mean FOLLOW PATH, GET PATH or PICK UP PATH do not, and yet all three forms of the command will match TakeAction.
 It's true that the commands GET PATH or PICK PATH UP don't make much sense, but it may still be a bit puzzling to players if they're treated as instructions to wander down the path.
-What we'd really like here is a means of distinguishing between TAKE PATH on the one hand and GET PATH or PICK PATH UP on the other.
-In other words, it would be helpful to know what phrasing the player used in actually issuing the command in this particular case, without going to the trouble of having to create a separate GetAction which would be treated as equivalent to TakeAction in 98% of cases.
+What we need here is a means of distinguishing between TAKE PATH on the one hand and GET PATH or PICK PATH UP on the other.
+In other words, we need to know what phrasing the player used in actually issuing the command in this particular case, without going to the trouble of having to create a separate GetAction which would be treated as equivalent to TakeAction in 98% of cases.

-As from TADS 3.0.10 the library provides a solution to this in the form of an action method getEnteredVerbPhrase().
-We can call this on gAction to return a string containg the exact verb phrasing, but with the direct and (if present) indirect objects replaced with the placeholder tokens '(dobj)' and '(obj)'.
-So, for an example, if the player had typed PUT BIG RED BALL IN THE SMALL PLASTIC BUCKET, gAction.getEnteredVerbPhrase would return the string 'put (dobj) in (iobj)', which shows us the structure of the command used without worrying about the wording used to described the objects involved, and without worrying about whether the player typed the command in lower case or upper case or a mixture of the two, since getEnteredVergPhrase returns a string converted entirely to lower case (if we actually wanted the full original phrasing of the command we could use gAction.getOrigText() instead).
+The library provides a solution to this in the form of an action method getEnteredVerbPhrase().
+We can call this on gAction to return a string containing the exact verb phrasing, but with the direct and (if present) indirect objects replaced with the placeholder tokens '(dobj)' and '(obj)'.
+So, for an example, if the player had typed PUT BIG RED BALL IN THE SMALL PLASTIC BUCKET, gAction.getEnteredVerbPhrase would return the string 'put (dobj) in (iobj)', which shows us the structure of the command used without worrying about the wording used to described the objects involved, and without worrying about whether the player typed the command in lower case or upper case or a mixture of the two, since getEnteredVerbPhrase returns a string converted entirely to lower case (if we actually wanted the full original phrasing of the command we could use gAction.getOrigText() instead).